codeforamerica/tofu-modules-aws-cloudfront-waf/README.md

 rules to create.
 The rate limit rules are applied in the order they are defined, or though the `priority` field.

+> [!NOTE]
-> _Note: Rate limit rules are added after all IP set rules by default.
-Use
+> Rate limit rules are added after all IP set rules by default.
+Use `priority`
-> `priority` to order your rules if you need more control._
+> to order your rules if you need more control.

 For example, to rate limit requests to 300 over a 5-minute period: